WB: Kanhaiya Kumar to flag off rally against NRC on Nov 15

 Bose also announced a plan to move the Supreme Court if the Citizenship Amendment Bill (CAB) was passed in Parliament.

-Bose alleged that politicians are misguiding people by claiming that the National Population Register (NPR) was same as the census were.
+Bose alleged that politicians are misguiding people by claiming that the National Population Register (NPR) was the same as the census were.
 He claimed that the NPR was the first step towards the National Register of Indian Citizens (NRIC).

 Bengal BJP raises pitch for removing 6 years residence clause from CAB